New to Online Music Lessons? Here's What to Expect in Your First Lesson

 Rose Park

-When you look for online music lessons with live teachers, you’ll notice some lesson platforms offer their first lesson to try out.
-But many aspiring musicians, including you, might wonder, “What am I expected to do in the first lesson?”
+As you explore online music lessons with live teachers, you’ll find that many platforms offer a first lesson to try, either free or paid.
+But if you’re new to learning music online, you might wonder, “What do I actually do in my first lesson?”

 60+